carlospuenteg/Flappy-Bird_AI/README.md

   - The animation time of the bird's animation

 - You can add a new [NEAT configuration](https://neat-python.readthedocs.io/en/latest/config_file.html) to the 'config' folder (with the name 'config1', 'config2',...)

+- An 'observations' file where you can put your observations based on your settings to get the best possible configuration